php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

 ### This is not a docker image build: check our [docker](https://github.com/php-mongo/docker) image repository for that one!

 You could use this build if you wanted to try out PhpMongoAdmin outside your existing development environments or if you don't have a web server handy.
-This build includes a MongoDB (image & container) and allows you to test the application anywhere, including a Windows box with <b>Docker Desktop</b> installed.
+This build includes a <b>MongoDB</b> (image & container) and allows you to test the application anywhere, including a Windows box with <b>Docker Desktop</b> installed.
 MongoDB's data will be persisted inside: /storage/mongodb/

 ## Requires